 Can they ever stay up late?

-Long summer nights call for later play times, movie nights, sleepovers, and vacations; it is even easier to slip into later bedtimes and even nixing bedtime routine altogether.
-But academic performance is not the only thing that suffers with exhaustion.
+Long summer nights call for later play times, movie nights, sleepovers, and vacations; it is even easier to slip into later bedtimes and even to nix bedtime routine altogether.
+But academic performance is not the only thing that suffers from exhaustion.
 Emotional and behavioral wellbeing is threatened without the proper amount of sleep.
 The ability to emotionally regulate diminishes as tiredness sets in.
 However, this does not mean eliminating those fun late nights altogether.
 A healthy balance is key.

 Why parents need that time

 Another benefit of putting your children to bed early is that you get time to yourself.
 This is not selfish.
 Maintaining your own well-being is the absolute best thing you can do for your child.
 Have you ever flown on an airplane?
 Remember the safety orientation provided just before take-off.
 The directions are to put your oxygen mask on first in the case of an emergency.
 Although your first instinct may be to try and help others – especially your own children, you are no good to anyone else if you are suffocating yourself.
 So, don’t suffocate.
 Recharge your batteries, spend time with your partner.
 Having that time to reset, build energy, and prepare for the next day is important for you and your children.